AGRI and a new energy future for the Black Sea region

 A 1 million ton project on the Georgian coast would likely cost no more than 5 or 6 hundred million USD everything included (yes, this includes the regasification plant and the vessel).

 And the best is that it could be fully operational at this scale and gradually be expanded by adding further modules and vessels.
-This would be significantly cheaper that the first train.
+This would be significantly cheaper than the first train.

 That’s 1,3 bcm for around 500 million CAPEX exposure.
 What is the cost of putting up a pipeline through Turkey and then the Balkans?